-DC input + Level of pin "REM-SB" + Parameter "Analog interface REM-SB" &gt; Behaviour HIGH + normal → DC input remains on, nothing is locked.
-It can be switched on or off by pushbutton or digital command. lio on ┸ LOW + inverted 7 by pushbutton of digital command. is on HIGH + inverted DC input will be switched off and locked.
+DC input Logical lev- el on pin "REM-SB" + Parameter "Analog interface REM-SB" → Behavior HIGH + Normal DC input remains on, nothing is locked.
+It can be switched on or off by pushbutton or digital command. l io on ╹ LOW + Inverted 7 is on HIGH + Inverted DC input will be switched off and locked.
 Later it can be switched on again by toggling the pin.
-During lock, pushbutton or digital com- + LOW + normal mand can delete the request to switch on by pin.
+During lock, pushbutton or digital ┸ LOW + Normal command can delete the request to switch on by pin.